Jisshnu/Water-Quality-Detection/README.md

 # Water-Quality-Detection
+Firstly, instal the necessary packages.

-You have to run the TestWaterDetector.py file.
+Then, you have to run the TestWaterDetector.py file.

-The project is still under development :)
+This project is still under development :)